rodalbuyeh/dsc102-sp23/index.md

 {: .important }
 In-class activities have been cut from 12 to 6, while you can still miss two without penalty.

+{: .note }
+PA0 prompt has been revised to account for AWS account isolation.

 Click the 📺 icons below to view podcast recording.